Thanks to Them

 "Thanks to Them" is the season three premiere of the American animated television series The Owl House, and the 41st overall episode of the series.
+The episode was written by show creator Dana Terrace, Luz Batista, and Emmy Cicierega, and directed by Bosook Coburn and Amelia Lorenz.
+It originally aired on October 15, 2022 on both Disney Channel and Disney XD, and was released on the former channel's official YouTube channel and Disney+ afterwards.

+The episode follows Luz and her friends living with Luz’s mother, Camila for months as they attempt to return to the Demon Realm while also racing against Belos.
+However, Luz feeling depressed and Hunter having flashbacks of Belos get in their way.

-The episode premiered on October 15, 2022 on both Disney Channel and Disney XD.
-It received acclaim from critics and audiences, with praise for its animation, writing, representation, use of time, and emotional themes.
+The episode garnered a combined viewing audience of 349,000 viewers and received a 0.06 rating among adults between the ages of 18 and 49.
+It received praise from critics for its animation, writing, representation, use of time, and emotional themes.

 Plot

-Following the events of "King's Tide", Luz and her mother are reunited.
-After hearing about their situation, Camila takes in Luz's friends and shelters them.
-They spend the next couple of months trying to find a way back to the Demon Realm, during which Amity, Willow, Hunter, and Gus adjust to the human world, Luz comes out to her mother as bisexual, introducing Amity as her girlfriend, and Vee creates herself a new human identity.
-Near late October, while Luz is at school, her friends find a small box in the floorboard of the abandoned house next to the Noceda residence.
-They discover a map inside, believing it could lead to something related to the portal.
-The next day, they go off to explore the town and learn about the map while Hunter stays behind because he feels that Emperor Belos might have followed them from the Demon Realm.
-Upon arriving at the Gravesfield Historical Society, Masha, the curator and a friend of Vee from the time she posed as Luz, informs them that the map contains a rebus.
+Following the events of "King's Tide", Luz Noceda and her mother, Camila, are reunited.
+Camila takes in Luz's friends, Amity, Willow, Gus, and Hunter.
+They spend the next couple of months trying to find a way back to the Demon Realm, during which the witches adjust to the human world and Luz comes out to her mother as bisexual, introducing Amity as her girlfriend.
+Luz enters a state of depression, due to her guilt of indirectly helping Emperor Belos meet The Collector, thus setting all the trouble in the Boiling Isles into motion.

+Near late October, while Luz is at school, her friends find a map in the abandoned house next to the Noceda residence that they believe could help them open the portal.
+The next day, Amity, Willow, Gus and Vee go off to explore the town and learn about the map, while Hunter stays behind because he suspects that Belos might have followed them from the Demon Realm.
+Upon arriving at the Gravesfield Historical Society, Masha, the curator, informs them that the map contains a rebus.
 After decoding it, they realize the map shows where Titan's Blood is being kept.
-Amity decides to surprise Luz with the discovery at the annual Gravesfield Halloween Festival as a way to celebrate their last days in the Human Realm.
+Amity decides to surprise Luz with the discovery at the upcoming Halloween Festival as a way to celebrate their last days in the Human Realm.

-Meanwhile, Hunter tells Luz his worries about Belos, so they go to the abandoned house to investigate.
-After only finding a possum there, they think they are safe, but Hunter is unknowingly possessed by Belos.
-When they return home, everyone is working on their Halloween costumes.
-Gus suggests that he and Hunter should dress up as the characters of their favorite novel, Cosmic Frontier, while Amity suggests that she and Luz should be Hecate and Azura respectively from The Good Witch Azura books.
-While they go to the Halloween Festival, Camila and Vee stay home to handle trick or treaters, during which Camila discovers Luz's video diary where she decides to stay in the Human Realm permanently, thinking it would be the best for everyone.